Need to seek legal advice regarding debt recovery:

 - Run a bankruptcy search with the Malaysian Insolvency Department (MID) to determine the status of the debtor.
 If the debtor has been declared bankrupt, the pursuit of such debt may not be worth the while.

 - Engage a lawyer to send a Letter of Demand to the debtor at his/her registered address.
 The Letter of Demand is to include details on the debt in question, and a specified period of time for the debtor to settle such debt.

 2. If your debtor is a Corporate Entity or Organisation

-As with most legal cause of action, the time limit to file a claim against your debtor is 6 years from the time of which the event of default started.
-If judgment is successfully obtained, creditors have 12 years to enforce the judgment against the debtor.
+As with most legal causes of action, the time limit to file a claim against your debtor is 6 years from the time of which the event of default started.
+If the judgment is successfully obtained, creditors have 12 years to enforce the judgment against the debtor.

 HOW TO OBTAIN JUDGMENT AGAINST A DEBTOR?